 There are three members in the jury of the Isaac Roet Prize.
-Internal members are Ms. Ada Vermeer-Janse RA, Treasurer of The Amsterdam University Fund and the jury chair Prof. Willemijn van Dolen, professor of Marketing at the Amsterdam Business School.
-The external member is Albert Bogaard, Entrepreneur at ORTEC and Founder of Parkmobile International.
+The Internal members are Ms. Ada Vermeer-Janse RA, Treasurer of The Amsterdam University Fund and the jury chair, Prof. Willemijn van Dolen, professor of Marketing at the Amsterdam Business School.
+The external member is Ms. Paola Koningsveld (a niece of Isaac Roet) and David Roet (ambassador at the Ministry of Foreign Affairs of Israel and nephew of Isaac Roet).

 For more information please email email@example.com.

-Isaac Roet (1891-1944) was an alumnus of the University of Amsterdam's Economics & Business faculty.
+Isaac Roet (1891-1944) was an alumnus of the University of Amsterdam's Faculty of Economics and Business.
 He was one of the founders of the Dutch association for chartered accountants NIVRA (now called NBA) and he also acted as an advisor to Thomas Watson, head of the USA Watson Company (which later became IBM).

 Isaac Roet was murdered in Auschwitz in 1944.
 After his death, part of his legacy was incorporated in the Isaac Roet fund.
 This fund is currently placed in the care of the Amsterdam University Fund (AUF).